nishikap/analysis/README.md

-# analysis
+# Data analysis
-Used Excel to indentify patterns and trends and create a interactive chart
+Used Excel to indentify patterns and trends and create a interactive chart leveraging pivot charts.